RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 find out specifically how this is done.

-MLi: Explain what convolutions are vs a shift in data or whatever people do to handle reporting delays.
+==MLi: Explain what convolutions are vs a shift in data or whatever people do to handle reporting delays.==

 ![](figures/convolution-series-1.png)<!-- -->